 The international arbitration agreement must be reviewed in detail to ensure that the arbitration agreement was properly drafted and is sufficient to establish jurisdiction for your dispute prior to initiating a case.
 If the arbitration clause was improperly drafted, the arbitration clause could be deemed to be “pathological” and may not validly permit the parties to resolve their dispute via international arbitration.
 To avoid this, nearly all leading arbitral institutions provide model arbitration clauses.
-To select an appropriate international arbitration institution to oversee the resolution of potential disputes, we also provide an overview of the hundreds of international arbitration institutions and courts that may be used to settle international arbitration disputes.
+To select an appropriate international arbitration institution to oversee the resolution of potential disputes, we also provide an overview of the many international arbitration institutions and courts that may be used to settle international arbitration disputes.
 In addition, we provide copies of model fast-track arbitration clauses, which may be appropriate to consider including as dispute resolution clauses for relatively small contracts with an international partner, where ensuring a rapid and inexpensive outcome in the event of a dispute is a priority.
 If an international arbitration clause is not present in the underlying contract, a submission agreement (an arbitration agreement that is agreed upon after a dispute has arisen) may be considered, but this can be difficult to obtain since parties rarely are cooperative once a dispute has arisen.

-3. Determining The Cost Of International Arbitration
+3. Determining the Cost of International Arbitration

-4. Selecting Legal Counsel For An International Arbitration
+4. Selecting Legal Counsel for an International Arbitration

-6. Selecting The Right International Arbitrator
+5. Selecting the Right International Arbitrator

 To ensure a strong case, it is important to research international arbitration law in detail to ensure that no legal claim or defense is overlooked, both before and after initiating a legal procedure.
 A claim should be thoroughly vetted, in terms of jurisdiction, the merits and damages.
 To this end, we have created the international arbitration search engine, which searches 67 online international arbitration resources simultaneously, scouring all international arbitration-related information available on the basis of relevance, date or the type of arbitration.
-We also provide a unique online international arbitration library, giving access to dozens of leading books on international commercial arbitration, investment treaty arbitration and international construction arbitration.

-In addition, this website provides access to over 20,000 international arbitration documents, including arbitral awards, caselaw and arbitration doctrine, which are freely accessible through our database of international arbitration documents.
 As each country has unique arbitration laws that apply within its own borders, we therefore provide a significant number of the world’s international arbitration laws as well.
 Clients at times seem confused with respect to the procedural jargon used by international arbitration lawyers, so we have also provided an online international arbitration dictionary listing a number of commonly used terms.
 For investment arbitrations, there is also access to investment treaties , which can be searched on the basis of nationalities and other criteria via a database maintained by the UNCTAD.

 In order to ensure that a party respects the arbitrator’s or the arbitration court’s procedural instructions, we provide access to online tools that allow parties to calculate on the basis of time and to estimate when an arbitral award will be rendered.